RichelleJi/mini-apps/challenge_3/README.md

-#Mini app - Checkout App

-Build a single-page app that takes a user through a series of forms that simulate a shopping cart checkout experience.
-Used Express for the server, ReactJS for the front-end, pre-compiled views using Babel, MySQal for database.

 # Checkout application

-> A single-page app that takes a user through a series of forms that simulate a shopping cart checkout experience.
+> A single-page app that takes a user through a series of forms that simulate a shopping cart checkout experience.Used Express for the server, ReactJS for the front-end, pre-compiled views using Babel, MySQal for database.

 ## Table of Contents